LeqxLeqx/jmath/README.md

 # jmath
-A general use mathematics library for java
+A general use mathematics and tools library for java

 Including:

-	Vectors of n size
+- Vectors of N size
-	Matrices of nxm dimensions
+- Matrices of NxM dimensions
+- Generic statistics

-	Complex analysis
+- Complex analysis
-	Fixed-point decimal representations
+- Fixed-point decimal representations
+- Array tools
+- Function parsing and evaluation
+- Graph theory analysis

+To build, run:

+  ./build.sh

+This will create a jar in the root directory of the cloned repository with the name 'jmath.jar'

-Still in the process of adding javadocs and comments
+Still in the process of adding more javadocs and comments